 Meeting 2.5.5 will also meet 2.5.8.

-refers to its source position as well as its visual position, i.e. the same place within a serialized representation of the page.
-This only applies when it’s repeated on multiple pages; if it only appears on one page then 3.2.6 doesn’t apply.
+refers to its source position, not its visual position, i.e. the same place within a serialized representation of the page.
+This SC only applies if the help mechanism is repeated on multiple pages; if it only appears on one page then 3.2.6 doesn’t apply.

 Note that 3.2.6 is not concerned with contextual help, such as notes or tooltips underneath a form field that give help for completing the field.
 That kind of contextual help is already covered by the existing SC 3.3.5 Help (I Need Somebody).